-Au and Pt coating particles are lognormally distributed on the substrate with a mode of approximately 3.5 nm for both metals (see histograms in Fig. 6).
+- Au and Pt coating particles are lognormally distributed on the substrate with a mode of approximately 3.5 nm for both metals (see histograms in Fig. 6).
 This is slightly lower than the mode of the aerosol particle distributions of around 5 nm (Au) and 4 nm (Pt) determined in Fig. 4.
-These discrepancies can be explained by the particle size dependence of the Brownian coagulation where the large TiO2 particles scavenge smaller metal particles with a higher efficiency than larger metal particles similar to the particle distributions on the TEM grid (Figs. 2 and 3) which overrepresent concentrations of smaller NPs.

-The Ni NPs coating on $TiO_2$ could only be characterised qualitatively with EDX.
-Figure 6 shows >10 nm Ni agglomerates adsorbed to the $TiO_2$ surface, similar to the coating of Pt.
+These discrepancies can be explained by the particle size dependence of the Brownian coagulation where the large TiO2 particles scavenge smaller metal particles with a higher efficiency than larger metal particles. - 300 The Ni NPs coating on TiO2 could only be characterised qualitatively with EDX.
+Figure 6 shows >10 nm Ni agglomerates adsorbed to the TiO2 surface, similar to the coating of Pt.
 Ni particles <10 nm are likely also present, but visualisation proved to be challenging given the smaller size of the primary particles compared to Au and Pt (Table 1).
+The particle size distribution of metal NPs coated on TiO2 was also assessed via TEM image analysis using the same

-The particle size distribution of metal NPs coated on TiO2 was also assessed via TEM image analysis using the same approach as discussed for Fig. 4: The Au particle size distribution was calculated by counting the number and size of Au NPs on the TEM grids that did not coagulate with TiO2 particles when Au and TiO2 were mixed for 1.3 s and 2.2 s.
-This was compared to the size distributions when no TiO2 particles were present in the set up (Fig. 4).
-The Au number concentration during coating (red datapoints in Fig. 7) is significantly lower than in the case when no TiO2 particles are present (black datapoints, Fig. 7).
-A reduction of the individual Au NPs (i.e. not adsorbed to TiO2 particles) of nearly 50% was determined (4.0 \ 10 particles cm-3 compared to 2.6 \ 10 particles cm-3 for 1.3 s coagulation time).
-This reduced concentration of individual Au NPs can be attributed to their coagulation (i.e. coating) with TiO2 and serves as a lower boundary for the coating efficiency of $> 1 10^8$ particles cm-3, i.e. about 20 Au NPs per TiO2 substrate particle assuming 8 \ 10 TiO2 particles cm-3.
+The particle size distribution of metal NPs coated on $11O_2$ was also assessed via TEM image analysis using the same approach as discussed for Fig. 4: The Au particle size distribution was calculated by counting the number and size of Au NPs

+- 305 on the TEM grids that did not coagulate with $TiO_2$ particles when Au and $TiO_2$ were mixed for 1.3 s and 2.2 s.
+This was compared to the size distributions when no $TiO_2$ particles were present in the set up (Fig. 4).
+The Au number concentration during coating (red datapoints in Fig. 7) is significantly lower than in the case when no $TiO_2$ particles are present (black datapoints, Fig. 7).
+A reduction of the individual Au NPs (i.e. not adsorbed to $TiO_2$ particles) of nearly 50% was determined (4.0 \ 10 particles cm-3 compared to 2.6 \ 10 particles cm-3 for 1.3 s coagulation time).
+This reduced concentration of - 310 individual Au NPs can be attributed to their coagulation (i.e. coating) with TiO2 and serves as a lower boundary for the coating efficiency of > 1 \ 10 particles cm-3, i.e. about 20 Au NPs per TiO2 substrate particle assuming 8 \ 10 TiO2 particles cm-3.